 ABOUT THE CAST

+All cast and crew members are volunteers.
 Casting for the primary roles in the Easter Triumph begins in January or February each year.
-Crowd rehearsals begin about three weeks prior to the performance.
-Costumes are provided.
-All cast and crew members are volunteers.

-In addition to those on stage, the pageant always needs running crew, light and sound techs, and other backstage personnel.
-We encourage whole families to get involved, even if some prefer behind the scenes to the spotlight.
+In addition to those on stage, the pageant always needs crew members from light and sound techs, to backstage personnel and entire families are encouraged to participate even if some prefer behind the scenes rolls.